A bump is any size of lump, protrusion, puffiness, or localized swelling either under or on top of the skin of your head.

 - Discharge or blood coming from bump

-Any of these symptoms should be evaluated by a healthcare professional.
+Any of these symptoms should be evaluated in the emergency department right away. l.

 Diagnosing a Bump on the Head